guidolicious/pdsnd_github/README.md

 *bikeshare.py* was built using trial and error, and by using:

-- The Mentor help on *udacity.com* to address a recurring tz error.
+- The Mentor help on [Udacity Mentor Help](https://knowledge.udacity.com) to address a recurring tz error.
 - *stackoverflow.com* to learn how to add a thousands separator to a number.
 - Read sections on Lists and Dataframes within Eric Matthes' *"Python Crash Course - 2nd Edition"* for general guidance.
 - Examined *pandas.pydata.org* website to learn how to access a group of rows/columns, via the *DataFrame.loc* command.
 This resolved recurring issues with the day_of_week dataframe.